The PetscSF Scalable Communication Layer: Use Cases

 \subsection{Unstructured Meshes}

+PetscSF was originally introduced in \texttt{DMPlex}, the PETSc class that manages unstructured meshes.
+PetscSF is one of its central data structures and is heavily used there.
+Interested readers are referred to \cite{KnepleyKarpeev09,LangeMitchellKnepleyGorman2015,hapla2021fully}.
+Here we only provide a glimpse of how we use DMPlex and PetscSF together to \textit{mechanically} build complex, distributed data distributions and communication from simple combination operations.

-The \texttt{DMPlex} \cite{KnepleyKarpeev09,LangeMitchellKnepleyGorman2015} component in PETSc provides unstructured mesh management using a topological abstraction known as a Hasse diagram~\cite{HasseDiagram}, a directed acyclic graph representation of a partially ordered set.
+DMPlex provides unstructured mesh management using a topological abstraction known as a Hasse diagram~\cite{HasseDiagram}, a directed acyclic graph (DAG) representation of a partially ordered set.
 The abstract mesh representation consists of \textit{points}, corresponding to vertices, edges, faces, and cells, which are connected by \textit{arrows} indicating the topological adjacency relation.
-This model is dimension independent; it can represent meshes with different cell types, including cells of different dimensions.
+Points from different co-dimensions are indexed uniformly, therefore this model is \textit{dimension-independent}; it can represent meshes with different cell types, including cells of different dimensions.

-Parallel topology is defined by using both a DMPlex and a PetscSF.
-The PetscSF is used to identify shared mesh points that define the partition of the topology among processes.
-The determination of which process owns the root for a shared point impacts load balance, but not the parallel mesh definition.

-In addition to defining the parallel topology, PetscSFs represent the communication patterns needed for common mesh operations, such as partitioning and redistribution, ghost exchange, and assembly of discretized functions and operators.
-To generate these multiple PetscSFs, we use the \texttt{PetscSection} object, which assigns a set of degrees-of-freedom (dofs) to a mesh point.
-For example, if an initial PetscSF connects mesh points, then using a PetscSection to map mesh points to dofs generates a new PetscSF relating the dof on different processes.
-Another example, with a PetscSF connecting dofs on different processes and a PetscSection mapping dofs to adjacent dofs, can produce the PetscSF for the Jacobian, which is described in detail in~\cite{KnepleyLangeGorman2017}.
+Parallel topology is defined by a mesh point PetscSF, which connects ghost points (leaves) to owned points (roots).
+Additionally, PetscSFs are used to represent the communication patterns needed for common mesh operations, such as partitioning and redistribution, ghost exchange, and assembly of discretized functions and operators.
+To generate these PetscSFs, we use \texttt{PetscSection} objects, which maps points to sizes of data of interest related to the points, assuming the data is packed.
+For example, with an initial mesh point PetscSF, applying a PetscSection mapping mesh points to degrees-of-freedom (dofs) on points generates a new dof-PetscSF that relates dofs on different processes.
+Another example, with the dof-PetscSF just generated, applying a PetscSection mapping dofs to adjacent dofs produces the PetscSF for the Jacobian, described in detail in~\cite{KnepleyLangeGorman2017}.